OleMartinChristensen/MATS-planningtool/README.md

 		astropy, Version >= 3.2.3, astropy
 		h5py, Version = 2.9.0

 It is recommended to install these packages in a conda environment using conda and to use "Spyder" as an scientific environment.
+The dependencies of
+OPT is easily installed by running the Install_dependencies.bat file in the "Anaconda Prompt"

 What follows is a basic tutorial for beginners to python3 on how to setup python3 inside a conda environment and then install the required packages.